Science and Technology for Sustainable Food

 Additional learning requirements (OFA) and remedial activities

-Additional training obligations (OFA) and methods for recovering Admitted students who have achieved a score lower than or equal to 4 in the mathematics section of the TOLC-AV are assigned additional learning obligations (OFA).
+Students admitted to the course of study who do not achieve a score higher than 3 in the Mathematics section of the TOLC-AV are assigned additional learning obligations (OFA).
 The deadline for passing the OFA coincides with the deadline for the exam session of the academic year of enrolment.
 The OFA can be fulfilled by attending and passing a final test of the alignment course in Mathematics.
 The OFA can also be fulfilled by passing the Elements of Calculus course included in the study plan by the deadline of the exam session of the academic year of enrolment.
 In the event of failure to complete the OFA (or failure to pass the Elements of Calculus exam) within the first year of the course, the student is prevented from taking the second- and third-year exams.

 Call for applications